 2. The authors used the potential (ADP) developed in 2015.
 Are there some special reasons explaining why the authors did not use more recent version of this potential [S. Starikov, L. Kolotova, A. Kuksin et al. JNM (2018)]?

 Thank you for pointing out this.
 We have utilized the ADP developed in 2018 (S. Starikov, L. Kolotova, A. Kuksin, D. Smirnova, V. Tseplyaev, Atomistic simulation of cubic and tetragonal phases of u-mo alloy: Structure and thermodynamic properties, Journal of Nuclear Materials 499 (2018)).
 Unfortunately, we put the wrong reference and we apologize for that.
+This has been updated.

 3. It would be interesting to add more detailed discussion about twins.
 There are several experimental works about twinning in alpha-uranium [18-20].
 The authors only mentioned these works in the Introduction without detailed comparison with the simulation results in the main part of the work.
 I guess such comparison may add value to this work.

 Thank you for your valuable feedback.
 Unfortunately, the GBs we have studied here, do not describe the experimentally observed twins.
-Hence, we could only provide a insight on some new probable twins, rather than an explicit comparison.
+Hence, we could only provide an insight on some new probable twins, rather than an explicit comparison.
 But we will study additional temperature effect on those twins (observed from the current work).
 References:

 Nanoscale, 2018, 10, 8253